randomblast/drupal-facebook/README.txt

 you are using the correct version.

 Installation and setup documentation now available online http://drupal.org/node/195035.
-(Read this document first, as it contains the most up-to-date information.
+(Read this README.txt first, as it contains the most up-to-date information.
 Then consult the online documentation for more detailed instructions.)